MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/inst/doc/store-cdisc-rdf-as-rrdf.md

 ## Finding the files

 Replace directory for find with the appropriate directory for your setup.
-Here the the
+Also change below for the function `Get.filenames.for.cdisc.standards.R`.

-Also change below in R code.
+This is one way to find the file names:
 ```
 find ${CDISCRDF_HOME} -name "*.rdf" -o -name "*.owl" -o -name "*.ttl"
 ```